mindswim/uni-info-sys/docs/03_Backend_Excellence_Plan.md

     - I will create `tests/Feature/Api/V1/NotificationTest.php`.

 2.  **Write Tests:**
-    - Test that a notification is created in the database when an application status changes.
-    - Test that the `/notifications` endpoint returns a user's unread notifications.
-    - Test that the `markAsRead` endpoint correctly updates the `read_at` timestamp.
+    - **Test Notification Creation:** I will write a test that updates an admission application's status and then asserts that a new notification record is created in the `notifications` table for the correct user. `Notification::fake()` will be very useful here.
+    - **Test Listing Notifications:** I will create a test that authenticates as a user, creates a few notifications for them, and then asserts that a `GET` request to `/api/v1/notifications` returns the correct unread notifications.
+    - **Test Marking as Read:** I will create a test that makes a `POST` request to `/api/v1/notifications/{id}/read` and asserts that the `read_at` column for that notification is no longer null in the database.
+    - **Test Authorization:** I will assert that a user cannot view or mark as read notifications belonging to another user.

 **🔍 CHECKPOINT:** Users must automatically receive a database notification for application updates and be able to manage them via the API.
 I will await your approval before committing.